 Chapter 6: Professional and Personal Preparedness

 NEW!
-Add one of our new eChapters to meet the specific needs of your course!
+Add one of our new profession-specific eChapters to meet the needs of your course!

 The following eChapters include additional hands-on laboratory activities and projects.

-- Pharmacy and Pharmacy Technicians – by instructor Julie Burger, MPH, CPH, CHES, CPhT
+- Pharmacists and Pharmacy Technicians - by instructor Julie Burger, MPH, CPH, CHES, CPhT